SkyLeite/WeebBot-v2/README.md

 ## Commands

-- `!cat`: Replies with a random cat gif.
+- `!cat`: Replies with a random cat gif and a random cat-related fact..
 - `!pokemon name`: Retrives info about the pokemon named `name`.
 - `!number`: Cool little fact about a random number.
 I was bored.
 - `!msg message`: (Owner only) Sends `message` to every server your bot is in.